Assistive Agent Optimization: How AI Decides What to Recommend

 Does this apply to small businesses or only large enterprises?

 The pipeline does not care about company size.
 It cares about gate pass rates.
-A small business with clean rendering, strong structured data, and consistent entity signals across the web can outperform a large enterprise whose JavaScript-heavy site fails at gate 4.
-The infrastructure gates are the great equalizer.
+A small business with clean infrastructure, strong structured data, and consistent entity signals across the web can outperform a large enterprise whose JavaScript-heavy site fails the Infrastructure gate.
+The Foundation Tier is the great equalizer.

 How quickly should I expect results from fixing pipeline gates?

-Infrastructure fixes (rendering, sitemaps, server speed) can show impact within weeks as AI crawlers reprocess your content.
-Storage and competitive improvements (structured data, entity authority, content quality) take longer because they depend on the AI systems refreshing their understanding of your domain.
+Foundation Tier fixes (Discovery, Structure, Infrastructure) can show impact within weeks as AI crawlers reprocess your content.
+Advanced Tier improvements (Authority, Differentiation, Weighted Citability) take longer because they depend on the AI systems refreshing their understanding of your domain.
 The compounding flywheel means early improvements create accelerating returns over time.

 Find Out Where Your Pipeline Is Failing

 Most organizations do not know which gate is killing their AI visibility.
-They invest in content quality while their rendering gate is at zero.
-They build backlinks while their structured data is missing.
-They optimize for keywords while their entity signals are absent from two of the three graphs.
+They invest in content quality while their Infrastructure gate is at zero.
+They build backlinks while their Structure is missing.
+They optimize for keywords while their Authority signals are absent from two of the three identity graphs.

 Here is what I offer:

-Infrastructure remediation.
-If your site fails at gates 1 through 4, I fix the technical foundation: server-side rendering, structured data implementation, sitemap architecture, and IndexNow integration.
+Foundation Tier remediation.
+If your site fails any of gates 1 through 5 (Discovery, Structure, Content, Reputation, Infrastructure), I fix the technical and reputational foundation: server-side rendering, structured data implementation, sitemap architecture, IndexNow integration, citation strategy.
 This is the highest-ROI work in the pipeline because it converts binary failures into passing gates.

-Competitive positioning.
-For organizations that pass infrastructure but stall at the competitive gates, I build the entity authority, content architecture, and cross-graph corroboration strategy that earns AI recommendations over your competitors.
+Advanced Tier positioning.
+For organizations that pass the foundation but stall at Authority, Recency, Granularity, Differentiation, or Weighted Citability, I build the entity authority, content architecture, and cross-platform corroboration strategy that earns AI recommendations over your competitors.

 Stop publishing content that AI cannot see.

 Get a pipeline diagnostic that shows exactly which gates are failing and what to fix first.
-The rendering gate check is complimentary.
+The Infrastructure gate check is complimentary.